Form W-7 Application for IRS Individual Taxpayer Identification Number (ITIN)

 An Individual Taxpayer Identification Number (ITIN) is a nine-digit number assigned by the Internal Revenue Service to taxpayers who are not eligible to obtain a Social Security Number (SSN).
 Individuals must have a filing requirement and file a valid federal income tax return to receive an ITIN, unless they meet an exception.
 It is used for tax purposes only.

-IRS Form W-7 Application for IRS Individual Taxpayer Identification Number and its instructions are not available in the TaxACT program; however, you can click the links below to access the form and its instructions:
+New for 2014, IRS Form W-7 Application for IRS Individual Taxpayer Identification Number and its instructions are now available in the TaxACT program.
+To enter the information for Form W-7:

 As the TaxACT program requires a valid ITIN to calculate certain credits and deductions (i.e. Child Tax Credit), enter a dummy ITIN of 999-88-9999 for individuals who do not yet have an ITIN.
 This ensures the return is calculated correctly for an individual that will be receiving an ITIN.
 When you print the return, be sure to white out the dummy ITIN(s) from anywhere they appear in the return before mailing the Form W-7 application (and the attached tax return) to the IRS ITIN Operation Service Center.